 We’re honored to be joined by author and speaker Paul Tripp.
 He joins us one last time.
 Paul, as a parent, I think of parenting as painting.
 Each day I put one dab on a canvas.
 I hope it’s the right color.
 I hope it’s in the right spot.
-But parenting brings with it a lot of uncertainly, insecurity, and self-doubt.
-As a parent with experience, what would you say is the goal of day in and day out parenting?
+But parenting brings with it a lot of uncertainty, insecurity, and self-doubt.
+As a parent with experience, what would you say is the goal of day-in and day-out parenting?

-And here is what I need to know, that if my eyes ever see and my ears ever hear the sin, weakness, and failure of my children, it is never an accident.
-It is never an interruption.
-It is never a hassle.
-It is always grace.
+And here is what I need to know: if my eyes ever see and my ears ever hear the sin, weakness, and failure of my children, it is never an accident, it is never an interruption, it is never a hassle; it is always grace.
 God loves those children.
 He has put them in a family of faith.
 He will reveal their need to me as a parent so I can be a tool of his authority and his truth and his wisdom and his grace.
-That is a system.
+That is the system.
 And so God will always give you more opportunities.
 You do the work in these little moments.
 It is always unfinished because change is a process and not an event.
-But you have the wonderful position — this truth is amazing to me — of being a tool in God’s hands for the forming of a human soul.
+But you have the wonderful position — this is amazing to me — of being a tool in God’s hands for the forming of a human soul.
 What could be more exciting than that?